civicrm/civicrm-setup/docs/getting-started.md

 Let's a get a copy of the library.

 ```
-$ mkdir $HOME/src/
+$ mkdir $HOME/src
 $ git clone https://github.com/civicrm/civicrm-setup $HOME/src/civicrm-setup
 ```

-Note that this is our developmental copy of the library -- it is not a generally-expected default.
-However, you can set an environment variable to ensure that it's used in subsequent commands:
+Note that this is our developmental copy of the library -- it is not a default location that's generally recognized by the software.
+However, you can set an environment variable to ensure that it's used in subsequent
+commands:

 ```
 $ export CV_SETUP_PATH=$HOME/src/civicrm-setup